Group-Sparse Model Selection: Hardness and Relaxations: Dynamical programming for solving for loopless pairwise overlapping groups

-We now link the number of boundary nodes visited by the algorithm to the $D$-value of the group graph.
+We now link the number of boundary nodes visited by the algorithm to the $D$-value of the intersection graph.

-\begin{lemma} The total number of boundary nodes encountered by the node-picking algorithm cannot exceed the $D$-value of the graph. \end{lemma} \begin{proof}
+\begin{lemma} The total number of boundary nodes encountered by the graph exploration algorithm cannot exceed the $D$-value of the graph. \end{lemma} \begin{proof}

 Let $\mathcal{T}$ be the given rooted tree graph, with $M$ nodes.
 We shall consider the number of boundary nodes when there is a {\em ghost node} connected to the root node.
-This implies that the root, when explored, will always be counted as a boundary node.
+The ghost node is a hypothetical node which is not really a part of the graph, but still makes adjacent explored nodes count as boundary nodes.
 The ghost node captures the fact when we are running the algorithm recursively on a subtree, there will be an additional (potentially unexplored) node connected to the root of the subtree, which may lead to the root being counted as a boundary node.
 Let $B^*(\mathcal{T})$ denote the maximum number of boundary nodes encountered on $\mathcal{T}$ when we pick nodes according to our algorithm, and let $B^*_G(\mathcal{T})$ represent the same when we also have the ghost node.
 Clearly, $B^*_G(\mathcal{T}) \geq B^*(\mathcal{T})$, hence it is enough to prove the following: